mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

+name:     Spectral Blade<br>
+text:     Your General gains +2⚔️.
+Whenever your General destroys an enemy, restore 2❤️ to your General.

+name:     The Releaser<br>
+text:     When this artifact is destroyed, summon a random allied non-token minion destroyed this game nearby.

+name:     Yielding Depths<br>
+text:     If you have three or more Shadow Creep, draw 2 cards.

+name:     AWESOME Abyssal Scar<br>
+text:     Summon a 4⚔️/4❤️ Fiend on every unoccupied allied Shadow Creep tile.

+name:     AWESOME Malice<br>
+text:     Destroy an allied minion.
+Summon Husks equal to the attack of that minion, nearby first.

+name:     AWESOME Shadow Spawn<br>
+text:     Summon 2 AWESOME Wraithlings nearby your General.
+All your other Wraithlings become AWESOME as well.

+name:     Abhorrent Unbirth<br>
+text:     Destroy all allied minions to summon a 1⚔️/1❤️ Abomination that gains their ⚔️, ❤️, and keywords.

+name:     Abyssal Juggernaut<br>
+text:     This minion has +2⚔️/+2❤️ for each allied **Shadow Creep** nearby or underneath it at the start of the turn.

+name:     Blood Baronette<br>
+text:     **Deploy**: Double a Wraithling's ⚔️ and ❤️.

+name:     Blood Echoes<br>
+text:     Destroy all allied minions and resummon them on random spaces at end of turn.

+name:     Bonecrusher<br>
+text:     **Intensify**: This minion gains +5⚔️.

+name:     Bound Tormentor<br>
+text:     **Sentinel**: Minion summoned.<br>
+          Put a copy of the minion that transformed this into your hand.
+It costs 2 less.

+name:     Chittering Tiller<br>
+text:     **Frenzy**<br>
+          **Deploy** and **Ability** 1: Teleport the enemy General one space.

+name:     Choking Tendrils<br>
+text:     Destroy an enemy minion on allied Shadow Creep.

+name:     Daemonic Lure<br>
+text:     Deal 1 damage to an enemy minion and teleport it anywhere.

+name:     Horrific Visage<br>
+text:     Give all enemy minions -4⚔️ until your next turn.

+name:     Horror Burster<br>
+text:     **Dying Wish**:  Transform a random allied minion into a 6⚔️/6❤️ Horror.

+name:     Master of Shadows<br>
+text:     Allied Arcanyst minions have "**Deploy**: Deal 2 damage to an enemy".

+name:     Punish<br>
+text:     Destroy a damaged minion.

+name:     Putrid Dreadflayer<br>
+text:     **Flying**<br>
+          This minion will die if it's ever not on an allied **Shadow Creep**.

+name:     Ritual Banishing<br>
+text:     Destroy an allied minion to destroy an enemy minion.

+name:     Shadow Reflection<br>
+text:     Give an allied minion +5⚔️.

+name:     Shadow Watcher<br>
+text:     **Deathwatch**: +1⚔️/+1❤️.

+name:     Skullprophet<br>
+text:     **Sentinel**: General attacks.<br>
+          The enemy General has -1⚔️ and your General gains +1⚔️.

+name:     Soul Grimwar<br>
+text:     Your General gains "Deathwatch: Gains +2⚔️".

+name:     Spirit Conduit<br>
+text:     Whenever an allied Arcanyst dies, put a 2⚔️/1❤️ Arcane Spirit into your hand.

+name:     Void Steal<br>
+text:     Give an enemy minion -3⚔️.
+Nearby allied minions gain +3⚔️.

+name:     Void Talon<br>
+text:     **Build** (1)

+name:     Wraithling Fury<br>
+text:     Give an allied **Wraithling** minion +4⚔️/+4❤️.

+name:     Wraithling Swarm<br>
+text:     Summon three joined 1⚔️/1❤️ Wraithlings.

+name:     Xerroloth<br>
+text:     **Sentinel**: Spell cast.<br>
+          Whenever your opponent casts a spell, put a 4⚔️/4❤️ Fiend into your hand.

+name:     Abyssal Noble<br>
+text:     **Ability** 4: Summon a random Demon on an allied **Shadow Creep**.

+name:     Bloodtide Priestess<br>
+text:     **Deathwatch**: Summon a Wraithling on a random adjacent space.

+name:     Breath of the Unborn<br>
+text:     Deal 2 damage to all enemy minions.
+Fully heal all allied minions.

+name:     Cacophynos<br>
+text:     **Dying Wish**: Destroy a random nearby enemy minion.

+name:     Dark Seed<br>
+text:     Deal 1 damage to the enemy General for each card in the opponent's hand.

+name:     Deepfire Devourer<br>
+text:     **Frenzy**<br>
+          **Deploy**: Destroy allied minions around it, gaining +2⚔️/+2❤️ for each.

+name:     Desolator<br>
+text:     **Deploy**: Steal 2❤️ from the enemy General.<br>
+          **Dying Wish**: Return Desolator to your hand at the end of the turn.

+name:     Gate to the Undervault<br>
+text:     **Build** (3), **Invulnerable**<br>
+          **Deathwatch**: Summon a random Demon nearby.

+name:     Mindlathe<br>
+text:     After your General damages a minion, reactivate and take control of it until the end of your turn.

+name:     Munch<br>
+text:     Steal ❤️ from an enemy minion for each allied Shadow Creep (but not more than its ❤️).

+name:     Nekomata<br>
+text:     **Dying Wish**: Draw two minions with **Dying Wish**.

+name:     Nightshroud<br>
+text:     **Bond**: Your General steals 1❤️ from the enemy General for each other allied Arcanyst.

+name:     Shadow Nova<br>
+text:     Turn a 2x2 area into Shadow Creep.

+name:     Shadow Sister Kelaino<br>
+text:     Whenever an enemy takes damage, restore 1❤️ to your General.

+name:     Shadowdancer<br>
+text:     **Deathwatch**: Restore 1❤️ to your General.

+name:     Vellumscry<br>
+text:     Destroy an allied minion to draw three cards.

+name:     Wraithcrown<br>
+text:     Allied **Wraithlings** have +2⚔️/+2❤️.

+name:     Black Solus<br>
+text:     Whenever you summon a **Wraithling**, this minion gains +2⚔️.

+name:     Corporeal Cadence<br>
+text:     Destroy an allied minion to deal its ⚔️ to the enemy General.

+name:     Furor Chakram<br>
+text:     Allied minions have +2⚔️ and **Frenzy**.

+name:     Hexclaw<br>
+text:     **Dying Wish**: The enemy General gains, "At the start of your turn, take 1 damage".

+name:     Nether Summoning<br>
+text:     Summon 2 non-token minions destroyed since the end of your last turn nearby.

+name:     Night Fiend<br>
+text:     **Deploy**: Deal 2 damage to each enemy on or near allied Shadow Creep.

 name:     Reaper of the Nine Moons<br>
 text:     **Flying**<br>
           **Dying Wish**: Summon a random minion from the opponent's deck on this space.